Many people describe popups as annoying, irritating, and counterproductive. That is true in some cases. But they work!

 - People access and exit a website for different reasons; and

-- Some people really hate popups.
+- Some people hate popups.

 Ways to Improve Exit Intent Popup Conversion Rate